tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 whatever.
 It is useful in particular because ICU uses `int` for its UTF-32/code point type.

-Second, because of the first point, adaptations of ranges of non-charcter types can be made more efficient.
+Second, because of the first point, adaptations of ranges of non-character types can be made more efficient.
 Consider:

 ```c++